loomio/loomio-docs/en/src/user_manual/polls/proposal_types/index.md

 ### Poll type name and description

-Give the poll template a name and add a description of the purpose of your poll type.
+Give the poll type a name and add a description of the purpose of your poll type.

 Then give your poll type an example title and details to prompt people using your poll.
 The title and details can be edited when used.